- HR Headaches

 A key identifier of gross misconduct is behaviour that irreparably damages your working relationship with the staff member involved.
 This could be harassment, bullying, theft, the assault of an employee, or a deliberate leak of vital company information.

-Something that could put the company at risk of financial damages, or something that adversely affects the safety of your team, might also be considered gross misconduct.
+Something that could put the company at risk of financial damages, or something that adversely affects the safety of your team, might also fall into this category.

-If a member of staff’s behaviour is gross misconduct, they can dismissed without notice.
+If a member of staff’s behaviour becomes misconduct, they can dismissed without notice.
 This is known as a summary dismissal.

-It’s important to set out what you consider to be gross misconduct in your disciplinary code (usually part of your disciplinary procedure) so your employee is on notice of how you will treat their behaviour.
+It’s important to set out what you consider to this in your disciplinary code (usually part of your disciplinary procedure) so your employee is on notice of how you will treat their behaviour.
 If it is listed in your disciplinary procedure, it will help you defend any decision to dismiss an employee on these grounds.

 What are examples of gross misconduct?